ganrad/openai-api-router/README.md

 The API Gateway can be used in two scenarios.
 1. **Estimating capacity for Azure OpenAI workloads**

-   Based on configured time intervals, the API Gateway collects various backend API metrics.
-These metrics can then be used to compute the required throughput (*Tokens per minute*) for a given OpenAI workload.
-TPMs can be used to estimate *Provisioned Throughput Units*.
+   For each AI Application (/OpenAI Workload), the API Gateway collects various backend API metrics.
+These metrics are collected for configured time intervals and can be used to compute the required throughput (*Tokens per minute*) for a given OpenAI workload.
+TPMs can then be used to estimate *Provisioned Throughput Units*.

-2. **Intelligently routing Azure OpenAI API requests**
+2. **Intelligently route AI Application requests to Azure OpenAI deployments/backends**

-   For each configured AI Application, the API Gateway functions as an intelligent router and redirects OpenAI API traffic among multiple backend endpoints.
+   For each AI Application, the API Gateway functions as an intelligent router and redirects OpenAI API traffic among multiple backend endpoints.
 The gateway keeps track of unavailable/busy backend endpoints and automatically redirects traffic to available endpoints thereby distributing the API traffic load evenly and not overloading a given endpoint with too many requests.

 **Prerequisites:**
 1. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources can be deloyed into this resource group.